UptightSL/CurrencyConverter/README.md

 # Uptight's Shitty Currency Converter

-Written in Lua, using Luvit to run.
+Written in Lua, using LuaJIT to run.
 My shitty currency converter will take you on a wild spin when you look through the code.
 Over-engineered in some areas and under-engineered in others, it's sure you make you question my sanity.

+> Switched to LuaJIT because why not

+## Platforms

+* Windows 10/11 (Expected)
+* Linux?

 ## Rewrites